DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Experimental Setup

 \subsection{Implementation Details}

-In this study, we evaluate \drift as a lightweight prompting strategy, leveraging the in-context learning capabilities of instruction-following models such as \deepseek~\citep{deepseekai2024deepseekv3}, \gpt~\citep{openai2025gpt41}, and \claude~\citep{anthropic2025claude4} to demonstrate \drift's broad applicability without introducing task-specific biases from finetuning.
-While we use the same model for both decomposition and formalization for consistency, these modules are independent and could be replaced with specialized finetuned models.
+In this study, we evaluate \drift as a lightweight prompting strategy without introducing task-specific biases from finetuning.
+To comprehensively evaluate our framework, we employ two categories of models: frontier models (primary setup) and specialized models (formalization only).
+We leverage instruction-following models, such as \deepseek~\citep{deepseekai2024deepseekv3}, \gpt~\citep{openai2025gpt41}, and \claude~\citep{anthropic2025claude4}, as both decomposers and formalizers to maintain consistency across the pipeline.
+These generalist models possess strong in-context learning capabilities and are expected to adapt effectively to the retrieved information provided in the \drift prompt.
+To investigate \drift's impact on models with deeper parametric knowledge of formal languages, we also evaluate a specialized open-source model, \goedel~\citep{lin_goedel-prover-v2_2025}.
+Its syntax-heavy finetuning, aimed specifically at producing valid Lean statements (often via an internal Chain-of-Thought mechanism, see \Cref{fig:goedel_think} in \Cref{appx:goedel_think}), prevents it from following decomposition instructions.
+Consequently, we use it strictly as a formalizer, relying on \gpt to generate the decomposed sub-queries and the resulting retrieved context.

-\rparagraph{Decompose} We construct a few-shot prompt using five expertly-verified examples from the \putnam benchmark~\citep{tsoukalas2024putnambenchevaluatingneuraltheoremprovers} to instruct LLMs to decompose the informal statements; full details in \Cref{appx:putnam_examples} and \Cref{appx:decompose_prompt}.
+\rparagraph{Decompose} We construct a few-shot prompt using five expertly verified examples from the \putnam benchmark~\citep{tsoukalas2024putnambenchevaluatingneuraltheoremprovers} to instruct LLMs to decompose the informal statements (full details in \Cref{appx:putnam_examples} and \Cref{appx:decompose_prompt}).
 Each decomposed sub-query consists of a natural language description of a concept and its formal representation predicted by the decomposer with parametric knowledge, as detailed in \Cref{sec:method_decompose}.
+We employ a single prompt template across all frontier models to prioritize generalizability.
+Empirically, this yields consistent improvements across these diverse models (\Cref{tab:retrieval_all} and \Cref{tab:decomposer_stats}), demonstrating framework robustness without the need for model-specific optimization.
+The number of sub-queries decomposed is not fixed but autonomously decided by the decomposer.